marcocavanna/react-app-router/README.md

 React AppRouter consists in 1 core components (the [`<AppRouter />`](#approuter-)), and some side useful components (like [`<AppLink />`](#applink-)).

 #### `<AppRouter />`
 The __AppRouter__ is the mandatory component to let the React AppRouter module work.
-It wraps, under the hooke the original [`<BrowserRouter />`](https://reacttraining.com/react-router/web/api/BrowserRouter) component from [react-router-dom].
+It wraps, under the hoods the original [`<BrowserRouter />`](https://reacttraining.com/react-router/web/api/BrowserRouter) component from [react-router-dom].

 Complete `props` description are defined in [`AppRouterProps`](#approuterprops) interface.